ibm-cloud-docs/containers/cs_storage_file.md

 - [Decide on a pre-defined storage class](#predefined_storageclass) or create a [customized storage class](#custom_storageclass).

   **Tip:** If you have a multizone cluster, the zone in which your storage is provisioned is selected on a round-robin basis to balance volume requests evenly across all zones.
 If you want to specify the zone for your storage, create a [customized storage class](#multizone_yaml) first.
 Then, follow the steps in this topic to provision storage by using your customized storage class.

+  Looking to deploy file storage in a stateful set?
+See [Using file storage in a stateful set](#file_statefulset) for more information.
+{: tip}

 To add file storage: